 NMC Review of Post-Registration Standards

-The Nursing and Midwifery Council (NMC) has opened a public consultation on standards of education and practice for post-registration community nursing.
+The Nursing and Midwifery Council (NMC) is reviewing standards of education and practice for post-registration community nursing.

+The online public consultation about the review closed on 2nd August.
 The QNI has submitted a written response to the NMC consultation in a letter dated 29 July 2021, in addition to completing the online survey.
-You can view the letter and consultation responses below.
-Please utilise these in framing your own responses to the NMC if you wish:
+You can view the letter and online consultation responses below.

 The Queen’s Nursing Institute is very concerned that the NMC proposes that in future there will be no field-specific (or ‘bespoke’) standards of proficiency for the five individual annotated qualifications.
 Community Specialist Practitioners are working at an advanced level of practice, leading the teams and the care provided for people with highly complex health needs.
 Each role requires both shared and specialist knowledge and skills.